 The notorious “Document Number Nine” identified “media independence” as one of seven “dangerous Western values” that the new administration would seek to excise.

 Even China’s erstwhile oases of press freedom – territories like Hong Kong and Macau – were ruthlessly brought to heel.
 Nobel Peace Laureate Liu Xiaobo, perhaps China’s most distinguished dissident voice since Tiananmen Square, attracted eulogies and panegyrics from all over the world when he died from liver cancer in 2017, whilst serving an 11-year jail sentence for “subversion.”
-Liu’s 2000 political A Nation that Lies to Conscience is in much the same tradition as Hu’s On the Path of Realism: it constitutes a spirited defense of journalistic free conscience in the face of official mendacity and repression.
+Liu’s 2000 political book, A Nation that Lies to Conscience, is in much the same tradition as Hu’s On the Path of Realism: it constitutes a spirited defense of journalistic free conscience in the face of official mendacity and repression.
 In mainland China, of course, coverage of Liu’s death was almost non-existent; more surprising, however, was the way that even in Hong Kong, news of Liu’s death was pushed to the arid middle pages in many major publications.
 Despite efforts by pro-democracy factions in Hong Kong’s Legislative Council, the council’s president, Andrew Leung, quashed all attempts to discuss Liu’s life and work in the chamber.

 Yet even in the years since 2013, China has not completely lost sight of its journalistic pedigree.
 Several figures and organisations have flouted official restrictions, and paid the price.
 Perhaps the most striking example was Southern Weekly, a Guangzhou newspaper known for its independence.
 After official censors forbade the publication of a letter from President Barack Obama in 2009 remarking on the importance of the free press, Southern Weekly left two large blank spaces where the letter would have been published.
 (The correspondence with Obama was already seen as provocative, since US presidents had hitherto interacted only with CCTV and state-run print publications.)
 In January 2013, following an attempt by provincial propaganda authorities to replace the paper’s New Year editorial with a partisan screed, a group of Southern Weekly journalists staged a walkout, joined by members of the Guangzhou public.